Actindo-AG/Documentation/Taxes/Integration/02_ManageTaxClasses.md

 4. Press **F5** to initialize the *Core1 Platform* and to apply the changes.
 The new tax class is displayed in the list of tax classes.

 [comment]: <> (By creating a tax class, SAVE does NOT show the confirmation message.
-For changes to be displayed in the drop-down list in TAX RATES, the whole module must be refreshed with F5.
-Refresh icon does not work in this case, i.e. no changes in the drop-down list Tax class are displayed.
-Stand 08.08.22)
+Stand 17.08.22)

 ## Edit a tax class